 We are proud to have practitioners with vast experience in international employment law on our team.
 A number of our lawyers have served as in-house counsel for major international corporations, while others have practiced employment law in various countries.
 Still others have assisted companies with cross-border labor issues, including global labor relations matters, international compensation and benefits issues, multijurisdictional data privacy projects and global workforce reductions.
 In addition, our team frequently acts as the Adviser to the Employers’ Delegation to the annual International Labour Conference of the International Labour Organization (ILO) in Geneva, Switzerland.

 Littler’s international offices span three continents – North America, South America and Europe – and include: Canada, Colombia, Costa Rica, the Dominican Republic, El Salvador, Germany, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Puerto Rico and Venezuela.
-The firm’s global capabilities also include a number of U.S.-based lawyers who are dually-licensed practitioners in Australia, Brazil, China, the United Kingdom and South Africa, among other countries.
+The firm’s global capabilities also include a number of U.S.-based lawyers who are qualified practitioners in Australia, Brazil, China, the United Kingdom and South Africa, among other countries.
 They often work with leading attorneys in jurisdictions worldwide to provide clients global legal services with a single point of contact.

 We provide advice on international matters including: